 Physical restraints are only used as a last resort to keep the patient safe and prevent him or her from pulling out tubes or catheters.
 There’s no evidence that they reduce falls or other accidents.
 Worse, they keep the person immobilized and this increases the risk of developing pneumonia or pressure ulcers.
 Accidental strangling is even a possibility.
 Also, restraints and very strong medications are considered a form of involuntary treatment and may violate the rights of an agitated person.

 Professionals in social work and nursing are often quite skilled at helping people with delirium.
 Remember that a person suffering from delirium in the hospital may improve considerably once they return home to a familiar, stable environment.
 This should be kept in mind so that you don’t make the decision to place someone in a nursing home prematurely.

 Delirium may take weeks or even months to truly resolve.
 Therefore, you should opt for supervised settings, and make sure there is close monitoring after the patient returns home, to ensure safety for everyone involved.

 Drug treatment is often not necessary, or desirable.
 But if the patient is very agitated or aggressive and is behaving in a way that could hurt someone, medications might be the most effective approach.
 Most often, antipsychotic drugs such as haloperidol are used, but very cautiously.
 Quetiapine is the preferred drug for patients with Parkinson’s disease and certain types of dementia.
-Sedatives such as benzodiazepine, lorazepam, may help in certain cases, including alcohol withdrawal.
+Sedatives such as benzodiazepine, lorazepam are generally discouraged for the treatment of delirium, but may help in certain cases (including alcohol withdrawal).
 However, this type of drug can actually trigger delirium, so it is used briefly and only if absolutely necessary.
 Sedatives are never used in people who are already drowsy.

 Posted: March 2012